rfay/vault-consul-on-kube/README.md

 ### Vault Iniitialization

 It's easiest to access the vault in its initial setup on the pod itself, where HTTP port 9000 is exposed for access without https.
+You can decide how many keys and the recovery threshold using args to `vault init`

 ```
 kubectl exec -it vault-1* /bin/sh

 vault init
 or
-vault init -recovery-shares=1 -recovery-threshold=1
+vault init -key-shares=1 -key-threshold=1

 ```